saheerb/ci-test/docs/index.md

 ![Alt text](images/tf-a-ci-scripts.png "TF-A scripts flow")

 Similar workflow should be used when migrating changes to ci/tf-a-scripts and ci/tf-a-job-configs repositories.
-Changes in the next/* should be sent for review against repositories in ci/* path.
+Changes in the `next/*` should be sent for review against repositories in the `ci/*` path.

-As noted above, changes in next/tf-a-job-configs can be self approved and merged.
+As noted above, changes in `next/tf-a-job-configs` can be self approved and merged.
 Changes in user repositories can be pushed without reviews.

 # Uploading files into shared repository